masaeedu/reading/README.md

  - [Giving Haskell a Promotion](https://www.seas.upenn.edu/~sweirich/papers/tldi12.pdf)
  - [Substructural Type Systems](http://mitp-content-server.mit.edu:18180/books/content/sectbyfn?collid=books_pres_0&id=1104&fn=9780262162289_sch_0001.pdf)
  - [A Hands On Introduction to Cubical Type Theory](https://homotopytypetheory.org/2017/09/16/a-hands-on-introduction-to-cubicaltt/)
+ - [Dynamic Typing with Dependent Types](https://sip.cs.princeton.edu/pub/TCS04.pdf): Really interesting paper about a gradually typed approach for adding dependent types to fragments of a dynamically typed program

 Are ADTs an essential primitive of a sufficiently expressive dependent type system?
 Based on how things work out computationally in untyped JS, it would be really nice if the answer was "no".
 Here are some links that seem to provide promising evidence for that hypothesis: